Ludeon/RimWorld-Dutch/README.md

 **Status 11-09-2018**

+Current build version 0.19.2017

 After update to beta 19 the dutch translation needs a lot of work.
 For now broken XML is fixed and the translation clean-up tool has been run.
 A summary from the translation report tool:
 - General load errors (0)
 - Def-injected translations load errors (0)
 - Backstories load errors (0)
-- Missing keyed translations (1307)
+- Missing keyed translations (1197)
 - Def-injected translations missing (8537)
 - Backstory translations missing (2019)
 - Unnecessary def-injected translations (marked as NoTranslate) (0)
 - Def-injected translations using old, renamed defs (fixed automatically but can break in the next RimWorld version) (0)
-- Argument count mismatches (may or may not be incorrect) (37)
+- Argument count mismatches (may or may not be incorrect) (20)
-- Unnecessary keyed translations (will never be used) (143)
+- Unnecessary keyed translations (will never be used) (135)
-- Keyed translations matching English (maybe ok) (52)
+- Keyed translations matching English (maybe ok) (55)
 - Backstory translations matching English (maybe ok) (0)

-This is a long list (the report is over 12100 lines long).
+This is a long list (the report is over 12000 lines long).
 If you want to start helping you can do so, follow the steps in http://ludeon.com/forums/index.php?topic=2933.0
 Run the report tool once and it will give you pointers where to start exactly.

 Furthermore the strings are not translated yet.
 The English versions are copied in as for most of the strings this would already work.
 Nevertheless, some of them should be translated.